developik-um/developik-um.github.io/README.md

 If everything went smoothly we could get started with building a jekyll static website.

 ### Building Website
-<i> How to create and build your website using Jenkins static website builder.</i>
+<i> How to create and build your website using Jekyll static website builder.</i>

 Create and locate the folder where you are planning to create your website using